LewisMDillon/escape-from-fell-manor/README.md

 - **Name Validation**

-    - The user's name is valiated on input, checking whether it uses only alpha characters, and is between 2 and 15 characters in length.
-In the case of an invali input, the prompt is then repeated to the user.
+    - The user's name is validated on input, checking whether it uses only alpha characters, and is between 2 and 15 characters in length.
+In the case of an invalid input, the prompt is then repeated to the user.

 ![screenshot](documentation/feature21.png)